 Station B: Audit evaluation

-The candidates' portfolio will be assessed in this station showing evidence of presentations, publications, post-graduate qualifications, courses attended.
+The candidates' portfolio will be assessed in this station showing evidence of presentations, publications, postgraduate qualifications, and courses attended.

 Station C: Radiology skills